Frojd/Frojd-Bedrock/Company-Project/README.md

    cd src
    valet secure
    ```
-   You also need to edit ROOT_FOLDER/.env BASE_URL to use https for it to actually be utilized
+   You will also need to edit ROOT_FOLDER/.env WP_HOME and WP_SITEURL to use https for it to actually be utilized

    NOTE: This certificate will still issue a security warning since its self-signed